TheCandidStartup/TheCandidStartup.github.io/_drafts/spreadsheet-eventual-consistency.md

 Every modification to the log table will [add a record](https://docs.aws.amazon.com/amazondynamodb/latest/developerguide/Streams.html) to the corresponding DynamoDB stream.
 Streams are [organized into shards](https://docs.aws.amazon.com/amazondynamodb/latest/developerguide/Streams.html#Streams.Processing) for horizontal scalability.
 The [DynamoDB Lambda integration](https://docs.aws.amazon.com/lambda/latest/dg/with-ddb.html) will invoke a Lambda function whenever new records are added to a shard.
 By default, there is at most one lambda invocation running per shard.
 This ensures that stream records for each shard are processed in order.
 The Lambda integration [polls for new records](https://docs.aws.amazon.com/lambda/latest/dg/with-ddb.html#dynamodb-polling-and-batching) at least four times a second and passes a batch of records to your Lambda function.

 AWS documentation doesn't provide full details on how stream records are sharded beyond stating that Lambda [ensures in-order processing at the partition key level](https://docs.aws.amazon.com/lambda/latest/dg/with-ddb.html#dynamodb-polling-and-batching).
-However, [responses to support requests](https://stackoverflow.com/questions/44266633/how-do-dynamodb-streams-distribute-records-to-shards) make it clear that shards correspond to DynamoDB storage nodes.
+However, [responses to support requests](https://stackoverflow.com/questions/44266633/how-do-dynamodb-streams-distribute-records-to-shards) make it clear that shards correspond to DynamoDB storage partitions.

-{% include candid-image.html src="/assets/images/dynamodb-store-nodes-stream-shards.svg" alt="DynamoDB Storage Nodes and Stream Shards" %}
+{% include candid-image.html src="/assets/images/dynamodb-store-nodes-stream-shards.svg" alt="DynamoDB Storage Partitions and Stream Shards" %}

-In our case, what this all means is that our Lambda function will see all the entries for a specific log segment in order.
+In our case, what this means is that our Lambda function will see all the entries for a specific log segment in order.
 However, log entries from different segments may be seen in the wrong order or be processed in parallel by two different lambda invocations.
-Each snapshot has a dependency on the previous snapshot, so we'll need our own measures to ensure that snapshots are created in the right order.
+Each snapshot has a dependency on the previous snapshot, so we'll need our own measures to ensure that snapshots are always created in the right order.

 {% include candid-image.html src="/assets/images/spreadsheet-snapshots-2023/log-segments-snapshots.svg" alt="Log Segments and Snapshots" %}

 Stream records are retained for 24 hours.
 It's vital that our Lambda function keeps up with the rate of writes.
 It should perform a minimum of processing for each record.
 It certainly can't run anything as heavyweight as snapshot creation inline.
 We have no control over how partition keys are mapped to physical storage partitions.
-Log segments from multiple different spreadsheets will share the same storage node.
+Log segments from multiple different spreadsheets will share the same storage partition.
 We can't have some long running operation on one spreadsheet block progress on another.

 On the plus side, we don't have to do anything for most writes.
 The DynamoDB Lambda integration supports filtering so we can set things up so that our Lambda function is only invoked for log entries where a side effect is needed: snapshots and large entries with a payload stored in S3.